Generic name: polyethylene glycol 3350, sodium chloride, sodium bicarbonate and potassium chloride

 and potassium chloride for oral solution)

-When reconstituted with water to a volume of 4 liters, this solution
+When reconstituted with water to a volume for 4 liters, this

 This package contains the following ingredients: